Skip to main content

 model = MRZScanner()

-result = model(img, do_center_crop=True) # Apply center cropping
+result = model(img, do_center_crop=True) # Use center cropping

 tip

-When to use: Use center cropping when the image is not square and will not cut off the MRZ area.
+When to Use: Use center cropping when the image aspect ratio is not square and does not crop the MRZ region.

 Post-Processing

-In addition to center cropping, we offer a post-processing option to further improve model accuracy.
-By default, this parameter is set to do_postprocess=True.
+In addition to center cropping, we provide a post-processing option to further improve model accuracy.
+We offer a post-processing parameter, which is set to do_postprocess=True by default.

-This is because MRZ blocks follow certain rules, such as country codes being restricted to uppercase letters, and gender being limited to M and F. These rules can be used to standardize MRZ blocks.
+This is because the MRZ block has certain rules, such as country codes being uppercase letters, and gender being either M or F, etc. These rules can be used to standardize the MRZ block.

-We perform manual corrections for the fields that can be standardized.
-For instance, in the following code snippet, we replace characters that were mistakenly recognized as digits in fields where only letters should appear:
+Thus, we perform manual corrections for blocks that can be standardized.
+For example, the following code snippet replaces possible misinterpreted digits with the correct characters in fields where numbers should not appear:

 import re